Maru Daba

-Maru Daba (born 12 December 1980) is a retired Ethiopian long-distance runner, who specialized in the 3000 metres steeplechase.
+Maru Daba (born 12 December 1980) is an Ethiopian retired long-distance runner, who specialized in the 3000 metres steeplechase.
 He represented Ethiopia at the 2000 Sydney Olympics and at the 1999 World Championships in Athletics.

 His personal best time is 8:25.04 minutes, achieved in June 2003 in Rennes.

-At the 1998 IAAF World Cross Country Championships in Marrakech Daba finished tenth in the short race and won a bronze medal with the Ethiopian team.
+At the 1998 IAAF World Cross Country Championships in Marrakesh, Daba finished tenth in the short race and won a bronze medal with the Ethiopian team.